Thelodonti: Utility as biostratigraphic markers

 Thelodont scales are globally widespread during the Silurian and Early Devonian times, becoming restricted in range to Gondwana, until their extinction in the Late Devonian (Frasnian).
 The morphology of some species diversified rapidly enough for the scales to rival the conodonts in utility as biostratigraphic markers, allowing precise correlation of widely spaced sediments.

 Evolutionary patterns

 The first major pattern or group of jawless fish with exoskeletons or plated armour, was the Laurentian group, which existed during the Cambrian-Ordovician time.
 However, the thelodonts (as well as the conodonts, placoderms, acanthodians, and chondrichthyans) are the second major group which are believed to have emerged in the middle Ordovician and lasted near the Late Devonian period.
 Due to their similar characteristics and chronological time frame of existence, many believe the thelodonts have Laurentian origins.

+The oldest named thelodonts are from the Sandbian stage of the Late Ordovician: Larolepis (from St. Joseph Island, Canada) and Stroinolepis (from Severnaya Zemlya, Russia).
+Both belong to the family Loganelliidae.
+This family is not the earliest-diverging group of thelodonts, suggesting that their origin goes back further.
+The two earliest-diverging thelodont groups, the archipelepidiforms and furcacaudiforms, are mainly distributed in Laurentia (the ancient tropical continent roughly equivalent to North America), with only the latter dispersing to nearby continents a few times.
+Thelodontiforms, on the other hand, may have originated from Baltica (equivalent to much of Eastern Europe).
+Thelodontiforms attained a much wider distribution than the other two orders, despite not appearing to be adapted for active swimming as adults.
+Their ability to reach new regions relate to new dispersal adaptations in their larvae.
+Thelodonts reached their maximum diversity in the Early Devonian only to decline sharply afterwards.
+The last named thelodont is Arianalepis, a turiniid which managed to survive until the Famennian (the last stage of the Devonian) in Iran and Australia.